 Another example of how a power supply shroud can hide a huge bulk of messy cables and create a nice, clean look.
 Using a PSU shroud may not qualify as ‘good’ cable routing per se (afterall, there could be a mess under there!), but it does help hide your cables and make your system look better.

 Just because you don’t have a super-high-end system doesn’t mean you should forego doing cable management.
-This is an example of a budget gaming PC that has very good cable management.
+This is an example of a budget gaming PC build that has very good cable management.
 There’s obviously nothing fancy here… no sleeves, no sleek color scheme, no PSU shroud, etc. It’s just good cabling in an affordable system.

 Not a completed project, but this is a good example of items you can use to improve upon your cabling behind and under your desk.
 Using a cable tray and mounting your power strips underneath your desk can help you hide the rat’s nest of cables that so often ruin the overall look of battlestations and gaming setups.